aquarial/urbit-lfs-filehosting/README.md

 ## Overview

-`./webserver/` is a HTTP REST fileserver
+`/fileserver/` rust HTTP fileserver. stores files in `/fileserver/files/`

-`./src/app/lfs-provider.hoon` manages access to the webserver through pokes and subscriptions
+`/gall-app/app/lfs-provider.hoon` manages access to the webserver through pokes and subscriptions

-`./src/app/lfs-client.hoon` can subscribe to a provider and request an upload url
+`/gall-app/app/lfs-client.hoon` can subscribe to a provider and request an upload url

+`/data/` assorted stuff

 ## How to run